-Long before there was a Vermont, there were Indian trails, and paths created by lonely men with a hatchet and a compass,4 roads created by formal vote of the proprietors of towns, and military roads.
+Long before there was a Vermont, there were Indian trails, and paths created by lonely men with a hatchet and a compass,5 roads created by formal vote of the proprietors of towns, and military roads.
 The first town highways were mandated by town charters.
 Charters did not lay out highways, but they provided the authority for proprietors and towns to create highways, often without the need for compensation.
 The charter of Berlin, for instance, provides that the grant is to be divided into 70 shares, "containing by Admeasurement 23040 Acres, which Tract is to contain Six Miles square, and no more; out of which an Allowance is to be made for High Ways and unimprovable Lands by Rocks, Ponds, Mountains and Survey thereof...."
 The first division lot in Berlin amounted to 103 acres, 100 for settlement and three unspecified acres reserved for highways that could be laid out without formal "taking" of any private property, since those acres were never actually granted to the proprietor.
 Few complained.
 Usually landowners welcomed a highway across their lands because the highway increased the value of the land.
 The first Vermont law having an impact on highways was the Vermont Constitution of 1777.
 Article 2d of Chapter I provided, "That private property ought to be subservient to public uses, when necessity requires it; nevertheless, whenever any particular man's property is taken for the use of the public, the owner ought to receive an equivalent in money."
-This was the first constitutional guarantee in the history of government that just compensation would necessarily be paid for the taking of private property for public use.
-It remains today the foundation of all laws on eminent domain.6
+This was the first written constitutional guarantee in the history of government that just compensation would necessarily be paid for the taking of private property for public use.
+It remains today the foundation of all laws on eminent domain.7

 The first statute on highways was enacted in 1778.
 As seen through its 1779 successor, its principal feature was a highway tax, imposed by the state directly on each male person sixteen to sixty, who would be required to work at least four days a year on town roads, at a rate of eighteen shillings a day.
 Refusing or neglecting to work your share could result in a thirty shilling fine per day.
 It also provided a mechanism for determining the value of damages, when selectmen had laid out a highway across a person's property.
-Three to five freeholders would
+Three to five freeholders would appraise the damage.
+The 1779 law ordered all towns to conduct a formal survey of all highways and to keep good

-Division of Public Records, Middlesex, Vermont.
-See "Litigious Vermonters, Court Records to 1825," Occasional Paper #2, Center for Research on Vermont (1979).

-Speaking clearly and most severely,

-Law is as I've told you before,

-Law is as you know I suppose,

-Law is but let me explain it once more,

-Law is the Law."
+4 "Law says the judge as he looks down his nose, Speaking clearly and most severely, Law is as I've told you before, Law is as you know I suppose, Law is but let me explain it once more, Law is the Law."